Celebrating National Indigenous History Month: 11 Facts about Richard Peter

 • Peter’s Para sport prowess is not limited to wheelchair basketball.
 He started playing Para badminton in 2017 and represented Canada at the Lima 2019 Parapan Am Games in the sport.
 Para badminton was making its debut at the Games, and Peter captured a bronze medal with partner Bernard Lapointe in men’s doubles.
 He said one of his top memories from Lima was having the entire men’s wheelchair basketball team cheer him on at one of his matches.
 He has also competed at Canada’s national wheelchair tennis championships.

 • He is known as a generous and energetic ambassador for Para sport in Canada, and has actively encouraged other people to get involved in Para sport, including Indigenous people with a disability.
 He is an ambassador for BC Wheelchair Sports Association’s Indigenous Bridging the Gap program.
-He has also volunteered his time for many Para sport causes, including at the Paralympic Foundation of Canada’s two ParaTough Cup events in Vancouver in 2018 and 2019.
+He has also volunteered his time for many Para sport causes, including at the Paralympic Foundation of Canada’s ParaTough Cup events in Vancouver.
 He also recently was part of a group of Para athletes who helped map the accessibility of trails across Canada, in partnership with CPC, Trans Canada Trail, and AccessNow.
 Peter helped map Stanley Park in Vancouver, with a goal of making trails more accessible to all.

 • Peter himself has been a wheelchair user since the age of four, when a school bus backed up and over him, resulting in a spinal cord injury.